marcelhecker/tiny_ai_template/README.md

 - Create Mustache partials in the `views/partials` directory.
 - Create test data in JSON files: `test-data/<VIEW>/<TESTCASENAME>.json`, e.g. `test-data/my-view/logged-off.json`
 - Create static files (CSS, images, etc.) in the `public` directory.
 - Create layouts in the `layouts` directory.
+Layouts can be used to add global CSS stylesheets, JavaScript libraries or surrounding HTML elements, e.g. to indicate that certain themes (contrast mode etc.) are active.
+Each view and partial can be previewed for each layout.
 - Create a preview configuration `preview.config.mjs` (see below).
 - Run `npx mustache-preview` and open [`http://localhost:3000`](http://localhost:3000) in your browser.